February 28, 2023

-The FAFSA is a form you can fill out to determine their federal financial aid eligibility.
-It asks for a variety of information, mostly about your and your family’s finances, as well as the college you’re attending.
+The FAFSA is a form you can fill out to determine your federal financial aid eligibility.
+It asks for a variety of information, mostly about your and your family’s finances and the college you’re attending.

-Because of this, plenty of students end up needing to make changes to their FAFSA each year.
+Because of this, plenty of students need to make changes to their FAFSA each year.